Prebid's Priority List: A Must-Have for Ad Revenue Optimization

-Given the complexity of efficient ad-serving workflows and revenue optimization, leveraging priority listing in Prebid emerges as a strategic approach.
-This is particularly beneficial for publishers managing extensive inventory at scale.
+Given the complexity of efficient ad-serving workflows and revenue optimization, leveraging Priority Listing in Prebid emerges as a strategic approach that is particularly beneficial for publishers managing extensive inventory at scale.

 Priority listing on Prebid lets you segregate demand sources, through which you can prioritize premium bidders over resellers or lower-value partners.